-This is for you if you’ve been in some way affected by PMP, appendix cancer or another peritoneal surface disease.
-Our group is a private, secure place to share diagnoses, treatment options, support and the highs, lows and bits in between.
+This is support group for you if you’ve been in some way affected by pseudomyxoma peritonei, appendix cancer or another peritoneal surface disease.
+Our group is a private, secure place to share diagnoses, treatment options, support as well as the highs, lows and bits in between.
 Only fellow members can see you’re in the group and read your posts.
 And best of all, we all understand what you’re going through.

-If you’re a PMP patient or caregiver and would like some mutual support, please complete the application form.
-The administrators will contact you within 48 hours.
+If you’re a PMP or appendix cancer patient or caregiver and would like some mutual support, we’d love to see you in our community.

 Can you help build a better understanding of patient awareness about thrombosis?
 New patient survey launched across Europe (including the UK).